tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/数据湖存储/元数据加速器/使用 HDFS 协议访问已开启元数据加速器的存储桶_intl_en.md

 ## Creating Bucket and Configuring the HDFS Protocol

-1. [Create a COS bucket](https://www.tencentcloud.com/document/product/436/13309) and enable metadata acceleration for it.
+1. [Create a COS bucket](https://intl.cloud.tencent.com/document/product/436/13309) and enable metadata acceleration for it.
 After the bucket is created, go to the **File List** page of the bucket, where you can upload and download files.
 2. On the left sidebar, click **Performance Configuration** > **Metadata Acceleration**, and you can see that metadata acceleration is enabled.
 When you create a bucket that **requires metadata acceleration to be enabled**, you need to perform the corresponding **authorization** operation as prompted.
 After you click **Authorize**, the HDFS protocol will be automatically enabled, and you can see the default bucket mount target information.

->?If the system prompts that the corresponding HDFS file system is not found, [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance.
+>?If the system indicates that the corresponding HDFS file system is not found, [submit a ticket](https://console.cloud.tencent.com/workorder/category).
 >
 3. In the **HDFS Permission Configuration** column, click **Add Permission Configuration**.

 4. Select the VPC where the computing cluster resides in the **VPC Name** column, enter the IP address or range that needs to be opened in the **Node IP** column, select **Can edit** or **Can view** as the access type, and click **Save**.
->? **The HDFS permission configuration** is different from the native COS permission system.
+>?
+The **HDFS permission configuration** is different from the native COS permission system.
 If you use HDFS to access a COS bucket, we recommend you configure HDFS permission to authorize servers in a specified VPC to access the COS bucket and enjoy the same permission experience as that of native HDFS.

 ## Configuring Computing Cluster to Access COS

-### Environment dependencies
+### Environmental dependency

 |     Dependency         | chdfs-hadoop-plugin                               | COSN (hadoop-cos)                                | cos_api-bundle                                               |
 | ------------ | ------------------------------------------------- | ------------------------------------------------- | ------------------------------------------------------------ |